 But the benefits don’t stop there.
 Vetiver also provides:

-Enjoy the properties of vetiver in two of our key anti-aging products.
+Enjoy the properties of vetiver in two of our key anti-aging products, the Anti-Aging Serum and the Anti-Aging Facial Oil.
+We also use it for its moisturizing and protective qualities in our Probiotic Serum with Tremella and Palo Santo Hair & Body Mist.
 Try them and see if your skin responds with a cleaner, more youthful look.

 We, at Annmarie Skin Care are mothers, fathers, sons and daughters, just like you—so in addition to creating the best natural skin care possible, we are committed to creating a better, more sustainable—and in turn, more beautiful world.

 Take the Quiz